-Dr. Ambler Thompson, NIST, Office of Weights and Measures (OWM), will provide a synopsis of international activity that relates to the work of the sector.
-Software Sector Co-Chair Mr. Jim Pettinato will summarize the discussion that took place at the European Cooperation in Legal Metrology (WELMEC) WG7 meeting in Dec.
-2011.
+Dr. Thompson, National Institute of Standards and Technology (NIST), Office of Weights and Measures (OWM), will provide a synopsis of international activity that relates to the work of the sector.
+Mr. Pettinato, Chair, will summarize the discussion that took place at the European Cooperation in Legal Metrology (WELMEC) WG7 meeting in December 2011.